securitybunker/databunker/terraform/aws/README.md

 1. Elastic Kubernetes Service (EKS)
 1. Security groups to allow connectivity

 During deployment, Terraform generates a random MySQL password.
-This password is saved in just created EKS cluster as a **Kubernetes secret** using the following resource path: ```databunker-mysql-rds/db-password```.
+This password is saved in newly created EKS cluster as a **Kubernetes secret** using the following resource path: ```databunker-mysql-rds/db-password```.

 ### ⚡ How to setup everything